AnkitBarmola/GoWheels/README.md

 # GoWheels

-A peer-to-peer bike rental platform that connects bike owners with renters.
+GoWheels is a full-stack bike rental platform enabling users to rent bikes or monetize their own.
+The platform ensures trust and safety with OTP-based authentication, license plate verification, and streamlined rental workflows for renters and lenders.

 ## Screenshots